What is Fastly? The tech giant that caused chaos on the web

-A computer overlay network that house copies of data, placed at various points, in order to maximize the bandwidth for accessing customer data on the internet.
+It is a computer overlay network that store copies of data, placed at various points, in order to maximize the bandwidth for accessing customer data on the internet.
 Most major media use this system, hence its decline has been noticed all over the planet.

-The company’s website based in San Francisco It has also fallen but previously it was possible to read that it admitted “the impact on CDN services” at a global level and, an hour later, it assured that it had identified the problem and found a solution.
+The company’s website based in San Francisco It also fell, but previously it had been possible to read that it admitted “the impact on CDN services” at a global level and, an hour later, it assured that it had identified the problem and found a solution.

 “A service configuration has caused interruptions in our POPs worldwide and we have deactivated that configuration,” the US firm reported.